Suspect arraigned in motorcycle-SUV brawl in NYC

 Cruz’ attorney said his client wasn’t involved in the beating.
 Cruz has previous arrests in New Jersey, including a theft case in which he pleaded guilty, according to Manhattan prosecutors.

 “The bottom line is that my client had nothing to do with what happened to this gentleman, and he does not know the people who, you know, beat this gentleman up on 174th Street,” Perez said.
 “He never left the location of the accident, and he at no time ever assaulted this man – or his vehicle, for that matter.”

 The biker struck, Edwin Mieses Jr., who goes by Jay, remained hospitalized Wednesday.
 His legs were broken and he has spine injuries that will leave him paralyzed, his wife said.
 She said her husband is the victim, not the driver of the SUV.
+In situations where someone has sustained a back injury resulting in paralysis, this person may want to seek out the advice of lawyers to see what the best next step would be in seeking justice for what has happened to them.
+It’s a terrible situation but taking legal action against those responsible could at least give the victims some comfort.
 At least one other biker was injured.

 “Everyone wants to blame the bikers for something this man did,” Dayana Mieses said.

 Police Commissioner Raymond Kelly said the motorcyclists were participating in a periodic rally in which more than 1,000 bikers head for Times Square.
 He said police were caught by surprise by the unpermitted event last year but were aware it was taking place this year and “did a fair amount of enforcement” to break up the procession.